Routes · Namsan, Jung-gu

 Back down the loop to the statue

-A one-way loop back down (gravity-fed, watch your footing) and through the park to finish at the Ahn Jung-geun memorial statue, a couple of minutes from the meeting point.
+A one-way loop back down (watch your footing) and through the park to finish at the Ahn Jung-geun memorial statue, a couple of minutes from the meeting point.

 Facts